sfrakes/Terraform-Demo/README.md

 Terraform-Demo

-#Watch out that app service name is unique.
+#Watch out that app service name is unique. stu

 Error: The name "terraform-app-service" used for the App Service needs to be globally unique and isn't available: